metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Required:

 - `name` (String) Name is the name of the query parameter to match against.
-Name is required.Query parameter names are case insensitive.
+Name is required.
+Query parameter names are case insensitive.

 Optional:

-- `contains` (String) Contains specifies a substring that must be present inthe query parameter value.
+- `contains` (String) Contains specifies a substring that must be present in the query parameter value.
 - `exact` (String) Exact specifies a string that the query parameter value must be equal to.
-- `ignore_case` (Boolean) IgnoreCase specifies that string matching should be case insensitive.Note that this has no effect on the Regex parameter.
+- `ignore_case` (Boolean) IgnoreCase specifies that string matching should be case insensitive.
+Note that this has no effect on the Regex parameter.
 - `prefix` (String) Prefix defines a prefix match for the query parameter value.
-- `present` (Boolean) Present specifies that condition is true when the named query parameteris present, regardless of its value.
-Note that setting Presentto false does not make the condition true if the named query parameteris absent.
+- `present` (Boolean) Present specifies that condition is true when the named query parameter is present, regardless of its value.
+Note that setting Present to false does not make the condition true if the named query parameter is absent.
-- `regex` (String) Regex specifies a regular expression pattern that must match the queryparameter value.
+- `regex` (String) Regex specifies a regular expression pattern that must match the query parameter value.
 - `suffix` (String) Suffix defines a suffix match for a query parameter value.